pyguides

 print(f"IO error: {e}")

-Use line-by-line iteration when working with large files to avoid memory issues.
+Use line-by-line iteration when working with large files, streams, or anything you want to process in constant memory.

 Use a mode when logging or appending data to an existing file.

-Use binary modes (rb, wb) for non-text files like images, PDFs, or when working with encoded data.
+Use binary modes (rb, wb) for non-text files like images, PDFs, or pre-encoded payloads.